top of page

 Once fully cooled, add an airtight lid to your jar or container and then you’re all set with your homemade furniture polish.
 This recipe has no added preservatives, but the polish should keep well for several months in an airtight container.

-Hand holding a glass jar of golden homemade beeswax polish with a garden in the background
+Hand holding a bowl of homemade beeswax polish with a garden in the background

 Variations on the basic polish recipe